zl95826/notes/Note.md

 CSS property position可以和float同时使用。\
 <b>setTimeout()</b>: as its name suggests, you have a piece of code that you want to run after certain period of time, you use the setTimeout() function.
 One of the main application of setTimeout is make it asynchronous.
 There’s a special use case: setTimeout(func, 0).
 The function is scheduled to run “right after” the current code.
 In other words, asynchronously\
 setTimeout(() => alert("World"), 0);alert("Hello"); // this outputs “Hello”, then immediately “World”\
-setTimeout() serves as a minimum time for the delay part.\
+setTimeout() serves as a minimum time for the delay part. setTimeout is not a part of the JavaScript engine, it’s a part of something known as web APIs (in browsers) and C/C++ APIs (in node.js).\
 <b>setInterval</b> method is very similar to setTimeout, but setTimeout happens only one (time); setInterval will keep executing a piece of code/a callback function at a given interval, it doesn't stop until you make a stop. setInterval guarantees that your code will be passed to STACK in exact intervals.
 Actual time of execution of your code have nothing with setInterval.\
 <b>There are two ways of running something regularly.
 One is setInterval.
 The other one is a recursive setTimeout,Recursive setTimeout guarantees a delay between the executions, setInterval – does not.</b>\
 <b>Objects are allocated in a heap which is memory allocation happens; \